teod/deep-clone-map/README.md

 Most existing libraries do not map values in arrays, and in nested complex structures combining both objects and arrays.
 Typescript support is also one of the lacking features of most existing libraries.
+A big advantage of <b>Deep Clone Map</b> is that it has zero dependencies.

 #### Size